Junmr4/portfolio-site/README.md

 - secrets.json

 The project use posgresql as the database so you will need to create and provided your username and password.
-In database.py replace the placeholder with your value, put:
+In database.py replace the placeholder with your value,put:

 DATABASES = {
 		'default':{
         "ENGINE": "django.db.backends.postgresql",